ajahne/blog/_drafts/2019-1-6-leadership-path-early-career.md

 Tufts has JumboCode and I am sure your school may have something analogous.
 If it doesn't, find an opportunity to volunteer.

 ### Do something outside of programming
 In college, I was a part of Onyx,a poetry and visual art magazine that published an collection of art from the student body each semester.
-In addition,

-I had to:
+In addition, I had to:
 - follow up with the printer
 - organize all
 - review art submissions
 - organize spoken-word open mics
 - create (with my co-editor) the magazine each semester

-This helped teach me time management,
+This helped teach me time management, working with others, meeting deadlines, being responsible for others, and taking ownership.
+These are all critical skills that I continue to grow and improve on - looking back, taking on activities outside of programming help nurture these burgeoning abilities.

 ### Bonus 1: A quick personal note, getting an advanced degree